 Why do cats sit on things we’re using, when we’re using them?

 Laptops, books, newspapers are popular objects for a cat to sit on which is a distraction to us, but that is the point.
 We are focused on reading or working and ignoring the cat.
 By getting between us and the object, our attention is now focused on the cat.

 Cats will often engage in head rubbing with either their forehead or lips on the object or you.
-The face and lips contain scent glands which are transferred to the object or you when the cat rubs against it as a way to mark the target as theirs.
-Head bunting can also be an attention-seeking behaviour, which goes back to our focus being elsewhere when we are reading or using our computer, and not firmly on the cat.
+The face and lips contain scent glands that are transferred to the object or you when the cat rubs against it as a way to mark the target as theirs.
+Head bunting can also be attention-seeking behaviour, which goes back to our focus being elsewhere when we are reading or using our computer, and not firmly on the cat.
 Getting between the object and head rubbing is their way of saying ‘hey, I’m here, give me head scritches‘.

 Why do cats steal our spot on the sofa when we get up?